greenelab/czi-seed-rfa/manuscript.md

 estimates, and therefore such reads are typically removed **CORRECT?**.
-This reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate problematically with the size of gene families and gene function **Cite new alevin pre-print**.
+This reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate problematically with the size of gene families and gene function [@FPpU83vH] .
 We have recently developed a novel approach for quantification from tagged-end data that accounts for reads mapping to multiple genomic loci (~15-25% of the reads in a typical experiment) in a principled and consistent way.
 We propose to expand